 Most do this because there are trade-offs to stopping at Onion Valley.
-Resupplying there costs extra money, and it also adds 15 miles round trip to your hike.
-The Onion Valley parking lot is located 7 miles off the John Muir Trail, a factor to consider when planning your meals since you will want a little bit extra food for those extra miles.
-That said, I was happy with our decision to stop there.
-I didn’t want to carry more than 7 days of food, and the trail to Onion Valley ended up being quite nice.
-Bullfrog Lake, Kearsarge Lakes, and Kearsarge Pass are all beautiful spots that you pass along the way, and I wouldn’t hesitate to come back to this region on a weekend backpacking trip at some point in the future.
+Resupplying here costs extra money and it also adds 15 miles roundtrip to your hike.
+The Onion Valley parking lot is located 7.5 miles off the John Muir Trail, definitely a factor to consider when planning your meals since you will want a little bit extra food for those extra miles.
+That said, I was happy with our decision to do a John Muir Trail food drop at Onion Valley.
+I didn’t want to carry more than 7 days’ worth of food and the trail to Onion Valley ended up being quite nice.
+Bullfrog Lake, Kearsarge Lakes, and Kearsarge Pass are all beautiful spots that you pass along the way.
+I wouldn’t hesitate to come back to this region on a weekend backpacking trip in the future!

 - Total miles between Onion Valley and the Whitney Portal = 40

 - 40 miles / 10 miles per day = 4 DAYS OF FOOD + one extra day for the hike back to the JMT from Onion Valley

 The following meals for days 19-22 plus one additional day were included in the resupply box that I sent to Onion Valley.

 There are a couple of ways to do your John Muir Trail resupply at Onion Valley.
 If you have some nice friends who are willing to meet you at the Onion Valley trailhead, that’s ideal.
 But that wasn’t an option for me or most hikers.